thao-1/hand-gesture-subway-surfers/README.md

 - Run the calibration mode (uncomment lines in main)

 ### Game Control Issues
-- Make sure Subway Surfers window is active and in focus
+- Make sure Temple Run window is active and in focus
 - Check if the game uses different key bindings
 - Adjust the action_cooldown if actions are too fast/slow